Core Web Vitals — How Site Speed Affects Google Rankings

 - 🔴 Poor: >500 milliseconds

 Why it matters: INP measures responsiveness.
 You click a button — how long until something changes on screen?
 200ms is the threshold below which an interaction feels "instant."
 Above that — you feel the delay.
+In our view, this is the most underrated of the three metrics — LCP and CLS are visible at a glance on a screen recording, INP has to be measured, so it's easy to forget about until users start complaining that the site "feels stuck."

 Common problems: